 Alternative Heating: Mulled Wine

-Published December 31, 2011 Drink , Recipes Leave a CommentTags: Drinks, Mulled wine, Red wine, Spices
+Published December 31, 2011 Drink , Recipes 1 CommentTags: Drinks, Mulled wine, Red wine, Spices

 Last time I posted something seasonal to drink up here, I kind of missed the boat.
 So before we get into spring, I’m going to go ahead and post this.
 The pictures have been langoring around here, all lonely.
 Technically I should be proofing my projects for my literary translation class, but I can take fifteen minutes to encourage you all to drink.